Skip to content

 Section titled “Why Teams Look for an Adobe Analytics Alternative”

-The honest reasons:
+The practical reasons:

 • the annual contract cost does not match the analytics complexity they actually need